redhat-developer/lsp4ij/docs/DeveloperGuide.md

 If you need to execute an LSP Command, please read [here](#execute-a-command)

-If you need to get your language server and execute somethinh with it, you can write code like this:
+If you need to get your language server and execute something with it, you can write code like this:

 ```java
 LanguageServerManager.getInstance(project)